 It’s essential to know what the relationship means to your partner & whether it has the same meaning for you.
-That’s what a relationship is about.
+That’s what a relationship is about!
 It’s an ongoing interaction between two people based on an expectation that certain behaviours will be continued.
 This shared understanding is the contract – what we expect of the other & what they expect of us.
 No human relationship can exist without these and the clearer contracts are, the better we interact.
 Abiding by the contract is fundamental to building trust.

 Most misunderstandings & problems in couples arise from unclear contracts.
 In addition, many people today fear commitment.
 This is based on a common misunderstanding that commitment has to be made in one go.
 This is scary.
 It leads people to think that they’re signing away their freedom or that they’ll have no ground left to stand on.
 In real life, commitment grows in small stages.
 It’s like climbing a mountain, one step at a time.